7,338 Public Health Specialist jobs in the United States

 **MINIMUM EDUCATION & EXPERIENCE**

-+ Bachelor's degree with major course work in an appropriate health, social, or technical field.
++ Bachelor's degree with major coursework in appropriate health, social science, public health, or closely related field.
 Required

-+ Or equivalent combination of education and experience
++ Or an equivalent combination of education and experience.
+Required

 **KNOWLEDGE, SKILLS AND ABILITIES**